waseemhnyc/MRF-SDN/ROS/README.md

 		$ rosnode info node_name
 		$ rosnode info /rosAria

-### Running Example with Turtilesim
+### Running Example with Turtlesim

-To use examples open 4 terminal screens.
+To use examples open 4 terminal windows.

 In the first run the following command: